Garllon/ruby-mentorship/README.md

 [Deutsche Version](lessons/5-write-and-use-files.md#deutsch)

-## Lesson 6 - Another round of practice
+## Lesson 6 - Another round of practice / Eine weitere Runde üben

 We recap and practice what we learned a bit more.